Skip to main content

 If the total number of resources requested by pods on a node is less than 50% of its resources, Cluster Autoscaler marks the node as unnecessary.
 If the number of resource requests on a node does not increase after 10 minutes, Cluster Autoscaler will check if pods can be moved to other nodes.

-Cluster Autoscaler will not migrate pods (and therefore will not delete a node) with certain conditions:
+Cluster Autoscaler will not migrate pods and therefore will not delete a node if one of the conditions is met:

-• sub-sets that are created without a controller (Deployment, ReplicaSet, StatefulSet and others);
+• pods are created without a controller — for example, Deployment, ReplicaSet, StatefulSet;

-• if the other nodes don't have resources for pod requests;
+• the other nodes don't have the resources for the pod's requests;

-• if there is a mismatch of nodeSelector, affinity/anti-affinity rules, and so on.
+• there is a mismatch of nodeSelector, affinity/anti-affinity rules or other parameters.

 You can allow such submissions to carry over — add an annotation to do so: